 The Main Types Of Depression

-Depression is a disorder, in your mind.
+Depression is a disorder in your mind.
 It affects your mood and thoughts.
-It disrupts sleeping and eating.
+Depression disrupts sleeping and eating.
 You judge situations in a manner that affects you.
 It differs from unhappiness or from just having a down feeling.
-It’s also not a sign of personal defects or a condition that you could wish away.
+It’s also not a sign of personal defects or conditions that you could wish away.
 People with this disorder cannot get themselves together and get well.
-Treatment is absolutely vital and essential to healing.
+Treatment is vital to healing.

 3 Main Types of Depression

-Yes, there are in fact three kinds of depression.
+Yes, there are three kinds of depression.
 Almost all these are created by how threatening the indications can be.
 These are the main types of depression:

 - Major Depression